Bowery/website/_posts/2014-11-14-firefox-developer-edition-review.markdown

 Last week Mozilla released Firefox Developer Edition, a custom version of Firefox built to make web development easier.

 What's wrong with using normal Firefox—or Chrome, or Opera—for web development?
-They're the equvalent of using TextEdit vs. a full-featured text editor like Sublime, Emacs, or Vim.
+They're the equivalent of using TextEdit vs. a full-featured text editor like Sublime, Emacs, or Vim.
 The Firefox team has put a lot of effort into making it easier to develop with Firefox.

 ![Developer tools submenu](http://i.imgur.com/NtpGaoP.png)